 Capital has two definitions as related to economic development.
 Capital can represent the monetary resources companies use to purchase land and other capital goods.
 Capital also represents the major physical assets that companies use when producing goods or services.
 These assets include buildings, production facilities, equipment and other similar items.

 The Partnership assists area companies in a number of ways with issues related to capital, including assistance with grant writing for specific programs.
-Other examples related to capital include:

 Keeping a leg up in every category